-This short-term certificate provides knowledge and skills in preparation for the Word, Excel, Access, PowerPoint, and Outlook MOS (Microsoft Office Specialist) exams.
-Students enrolled in this certificate program will acquire competencies in advanced word processing, spreadsheet design and use, presentation software, email application features including calendaring, and relational database management.
+This short-term certificate provides knowledge and skills in preparation for the Word, Excel, and PowerPoint (Microsoft Office Specialist) certification exams.
+Students enrolled in this certificate program will acquire competencies in word processing, advanced spreadsheet design and use, and presentation software.

 This program is available to be completed 100% online.